drophero/platform-integration/README.md

 See [what are plugin callbacks](#what-are-plugin-callbacks).

 **The plugin only makes proactive calls to refresh catalog during installation time**, the rest of the time waits until their catalog callback it's called.
 This first sync must be performed using <code>[GET /v1/subscribed](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions)</code> call instead of the "from" function.
 The rest of the time we must use <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code>.

+#### DropHero Managed Products

+Let's supose this, you have an eCommerce with your own products but you want to use DropHero too. ¿What happens?
+So what we need here is some way to keep marked and controlled this "duplicated products", and **the way is by using EAN codes** taking the control of that products.

+Every time we're about to sync our catalog need to check this:

+- What ean's are coming from DropHero API?
+- Any of these EAN's coming are already in my eCommerce?

+**If some EAN is already inside or eCommerce, we will "mark it" as DropHero managed**.
+This can be done by attaching some extra parameter into the database, or keeping a very careful control inside some sort of file.
+The thing is we need to know if this product will be processed by DropHero or manually by the eCommerce itself.

 **The plugin must store the last time called**, this date time (seconds from epoch) will be use every time the plugin calls to the API using <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> wich is nearly all the time except during installation (first sync).